seominjoon/denspi/README.md

 }
 ```

 We enumerate, embed and index every phrase in Wikipedia (60 Billion) so that open-domain QA can be formulated as a pure phrase retrieval problem.
-Our model is able to read the entire Wikpedia in 0.5s with CPUs, allowing it to reach long-tail answers with much faster inference speed, at least 58x.
+Our model is able to read the entire Wikpedia in 0.5s with CPUs, allowing it to reach long-tail answers with much faster inference speed than "retrieve & read" models (at least 58x).
 Feel free to check it out in our [demo][demo].

 ## Demo